 Enchiladas are an easy family favorite in our house, so bringing in the fall flavors to make these pumpkin enchiladas is an obvious choice.
 My kids love this “Mexican lasagna” of sorts, and I love all that I can sneak inside.
 They also freeze really well, so they are perfect to stock up on for a crazy week (or like every week).

 I love enchiladas because they are a simple food.
 Grab some tortillas.
 Pick a filling.
 Pick a saucy topping.
 Boom.
 Dinner.
 I mean, I’m sure in the culinary world there is a special art to them, but in this crazy town, I call this an easy dinner mom win. #sorrynotsorry

-There possibilities are endless, and I am constantly coming up with new versions.
+There possibilities are endless, and I am constantly coming up with new versions, just check out these easy babies right here.
 So mixing things up and putting a fall twist to make pumpkin enchiladas was a natural step for me.
 And these can’t be any easier.